2013 Stanford University-Peking University Internet Law and Public Policy Conference

 Vice Dean and Professor of Law at Peking University Law School

-WANG Xixin is the Vice Dean and Professor of Law at Peking University Law School, specializing in administrative law.
+WANG Xixin was the Vice Dean and Professor of Law at Peking University Law School, specializing in administrative law and public policy.

 Yabo Lin